 They do an excellent job of appealing to a luxury market through their crisp and modern photography that goes along with the style of the properties they’re selling.

-I am ALL about testimonial when it comes to the real estate industry, and you should be too if you are a real estate marketer!
+I am ALL about testimonials when it comes to the real estate industry, and you should be too if you are a real estate marketer!
 Why?
 What could be more important than building trust in such a personal and financially committing type of industry.
 Your leads are in the process of making a decision that is going to affect their day-to-day lives and comes with a large price tag.
 Building and maintaining trust is one of the most critical things to do when trying to market to your target audience

 What better way to do this then to let your happy customers speak for you?